NEW HAMPSHIRE

 In January, 2021 HB 315 was introduced, which would place a number of regulatory and other hurdles in the way of, and perhaps even deter, communities hoping to adopt power aggregation plans.
 Fortunately, in April, 2021, both the state’s electric utilities and community power advocates unanimously agreed to an amendment of HB 315 that will eliminate the bill’s most objectionable features.

 The Community Power Coalition of New Hampshire (CPCNH) formed a Super JPA in early 2021 with the cities of Hanover, Lebanon, Nashua and Cheshire.
 These member municipalities began working together to competitively procure electricity supplies, offer innovative customer services and programs, and begin to work in partnership with distribution utilities, regulators and innovative businesses to modernize the state's electrical grid and market infrastructure.
-On October 1, 2021, Community Power Coalition of New Hampshire incorporated with thirteen municipal members and 1 county Member.
+As of April 2024, the Coalition has fifty-seven municipal members and two county members.
 Coalition Membership is open to all New Hampshire cities, towns, counties and regionally operated Community Power Aggregations.

 The state launched its first CCA programs in the Spring of 2023, with 14 communities participating.
 10 to 30 additional communities are set to start a CCA program in the coming months.